cpp-for-yourself/lectures-and-homeworks/homeworks/homework_4/homework.md

 #### Tests for libraries
 All of the libraries must have unit tests using the `googletest` framework available as a submodule in the project's `external` folder, just like it is presented in the [Googletest](../../lectures/googletest.md) lecture.
 All of the tests must live in the same folder as the file that contains the code that they test and must be registered through `ctest`.

-For validating the right functionality, the homework checking system will inject another folder `validation_test` into your project and run the custom-designed tests on your code.
-This will show up as a separate line in the output from the homework checker bot.
+For validating the right functionality, the homework checking system will inject an additional folder `validation_test` into your project and run the custom-designed tests on your code.
+This will show up as a separate line in the output from the homework checker in your PR and wiki.

 #### Example binaries
 To show off the functionality we will also have binaries that use this functionality.
 These should be reachable after building the project under these paths and behave as follows:
-- An example for splitting strings: `build/examples/split_strings`
-  - It should behave as follows:
+- The binary to split string: `build/examples/split_strings`
+  - It should ask the user for a string and print this string split on the `" "` character with every word surrounded in `'` characters
+  - Example:
+    ```
+    echo "hello world" | ./build/examples/split_strings
+    Example program that splits strings.
+    Please enter a string:
+    Your split string: 'hello' 'world'
+    ```
+- The binary to trim strings: `build/examples/trim_strings`
+  - It should ask the user for a string and trim the spaces around it.
+It should then print this string to the terminal surrounded in `'` characters
+  - Example:
+    ```
+    echo "  hello world  " | ./build/examples/trim_strings
+    Example program that trims strings.
+    Please enter a string:
+    Your split string: 'hello world'
+    ```

+> :bulb: In your binaries, you might want to use the [`std::getline`](https://en.cppreference.com/w/cpp/string/basic_string/getline) function instead of directly using `std::cin` as the latter splits input on the <kbd>space</kbd> character, while the former does not.

+## That's it!
+Congratulations!
+You've implemented your own library in relatively modern C++!
+On to the next challenge!
+Do share your thoughts on the whole process in the [discussions page](https://github.com/orgs/cpp-for-yourself/discussions/categories/general) :pray:.